Ages 11-15

 Part 5 – Students have a text with five True/False statements.
 There are texts at all levels from Pre-A1 to C1.

-Take our practice reading test
+Take our reading sample items

 Familiarize yourself with the question types.